 Mary Calvagna, MS

-After a year of trying, Suzanne, a 36-year-old teacher, found out she was pregnant with her first child.
+After a year of trying, Suzanne, 36, found out she was pregnant with her first child.
 Her excitement quickly turned to worry when her doctor told her she was Rh negative (Rh-).
 When a blood test revealed her husband was Rh positive (Rh+), her concern escalated.

 Genes determine if the Rh factor is positive or negative.
 You inherit one Rh gene from each of your parents.
 The combination determines your Rh status, as shown in the table below.

 In the United States, more than 85% of people are Rh+.
 Being Rh- does not affect your health, but it can complicate a pregnancy.

 When an Rh- woman conceives a child with an Rh+ man, their child can be Rh- or Rh+.
 If the baby's blood type matches the mother's (both are Rh-), Rh causes no complications.
 This may not be the case however, if the baby's blood type is Rh+.

 Problems arise when the baby’s Rh+ blood gets into the mother’s Rh- bloodstream by traveling through the placenta.
 Red blood cells with the Rh factor are foreign to the mother.
 In an attempt to fight off this foreign invader, her immune system produces antibodies against the Rh+ blood cells.
 The process is called sensitization—the mother is now sensitized to the Rh factor.